Introduction & Welcome

 We are in the midst of developing a comprehensive portfolio of academic programs in health-related professions: a bachelor’s in nursing, graduate certificates in nursing practice, as well as graduate programs in occupational therapy and speech language pathology.
 We are also exploring physical therapy and physician assistant graduate programs.
 These new offerings will not only meet student demands, they also will fulfill workforce and societal needs, as articulated in our strategic plan—Grounded in Mission: The Plan for DePaul 2024.

-These new programs and schools pave a path forward to achieve our vision: one where DePaul will be unequaled among urban universities in ensuring the success of a diverse community of learners.
+These new programs pave a path forward to achieve our vision: one where DePaul will be unequaled among urban universities in ensuring the success of a diverse community of learners.

-Within the next ten years, we aim for DePaul to be recognized as one of the:
+Within the next ten years, we aim for DePaul to be recognized among private urban universities as one of the:

 Our strategic plan maps the journey ahead.
 It charts an ambitious course.
 Yet it remains true to who we are and what we stand for at DePaul.